Mill Creek Earthworks Park

 Innovative Design

-Constructed in 1982, this unique 104.7-acre public space represents a pioneering integration of art, ecology, and landscape architecture.
-It was designed by renowned Bauhaus artist Herbert Bayer as both a functional stormwater detention facility and a modernist landscape artwork.
+Positioned in Kent's landscape since 1982, this 104.7-acre park combines art, ecology, and landscape architecture.
+Bauhaus artist Herbert Bayer crafted this space to pull double-duty as both a functional stormwater facility and a modernist landscape artwork.
+Pretty clever, right?

 Natural Features and Trails

-The park offers nearly two miles of trails winding through a forested canyon, providing opportunities for hiking and exploration in the heart of Kent.
-The park's landscape combines grass, concrete, a wooden bridge, and steps, working in harmony with the natural forces of Mill Creek.
+For those wanting to stretch their legs, The park offers nearly two miles of trails that meander through a forested canyon, right in the heart of Kent.
+The landscape is a harmonious blend of grass, concrete, a wooden bridge, and steps that work with - rather than against - Mill Creek's natural flow.

 Historical Significance

-In April 2008, the park was designated as Kent's first City Landmark, recognizing its exceptional significance in integrating public art with infrastructure.
+In April 2008, the park earned its place as Kent's first City Landmark - a well-deserved recognition of how beautifully it blends public art with practical infrastructure.

 Community Value